kerenrachev/WeClean/README.md

 ### 👔: Jobs
 <h5>

  - Only a user who has created a service giver card will be able to view listed jobs.
  - When a user without a service card clicks on "Jobs", the application will suggest him to create a service card.
  - Users can offer themselves for a job, which will send a notification to the job poster.
  - Users can post a new job to find a cleaner.
- - Users can view OTHERS jobs only at this point.</h5>
+ - Users can view only OTHER people's jobs at this point.</h5>

 |View Jobs and make an offer|Create New Job|
 |--|--|